TheophilusOenjoyo/Front-End-Form-with-React/README.md

 ```

 ## 📌 Notes
 This project was built as part of an internship assessment.
+I had only learned React, MUI, and Tailwind CSS shortly before working on this, and I completed it in just three days total.
+Because of that, the code might be not the best, a bit unorganized or unstructured — but it's all part of my learning progress and growth.
 Tailwind CSS and MUI were both used to speed up styling and component layout.
-The project uses Vite for lightning-fast development experience.
+The project uses Vite for a fast development experience.
 The main challenge was to implement a flexible form generator that previews data structure and UI together in real time.